ayushkavad/Stitchr/README.md

     This command will spin up the backend services along with the MongoDB database.
 The backend will be accessible at `http://localhost:8080`, The MongoDB database will be running on `localhost` on port `27017`.

-## API Documentation

-For detailed API documentation and usage, please refer to the API.md file.

 ## Contribution Guidelines

 We welcome contributions to improve the Stitchr backend!